 The U.S. Grand Prix, thus, carried the excitement of a battle going right down to the wire.
 A comeback would have given the McLarens and Mika some confidence, while the same could be said about the Ferraris after the Italy win.
 So, it was pretty even-stevens.
 Not only that but also equaling Ayrton Senna’s 41-wins would have given Michael that added dose of motivation.
 How that motivation would work was yet to be seen.

 Everybody was eager to find out when Michael would eclipse Ayrton’s record and be the only contender to catch up with another legend, Alain Prost, at the very top.
 Could the U.S. GP be the race which brought Michael his forty-second victory?

 Let’s find out.

 The 2000 United States GP Qualifying

-The United States GP is exciting for many reasons, but a feature that fans love to see is the banked road at the start-finish line.
-The cars go flat out on those roads, reaching speeds in excess of 300 kmph, easily.
-This straight decides to a large extent how well a car qualifies.
-In other words, having a good speed on the straight at the start and end of the qualifying may catapult a car to the front.
+The United States GP was exciting for many reasons, but a feature that fans loved to see was the banked road at the start-finish line.
+The cars went flat out on those roads, reaching speeds in excess of 300 kmph easily.
+That straight decided to a large extent how well a car qualified.
+In other words, having a good speed on the straight at the start and end of the qualifying would catapult a car to the front.

-Now, the Ferraris realized this well and it affected their grand strategy.
+Now, the Ferraris realized this well and they effected one grand strategy.
 It was Michael’s idea to use his teammate as the car in front to punch a hole in the air on the start-finish straight while he slipstreamed behind him on the banked part of the road.
 The strategy worked and got Michael his P1.

 Near the very end of the race, McLarens too tried the same strategy to help David Coulthard put up a lightning-quick lap.
 Here, Mika was the one in the front, providing a slipstream for David.
 Take a look at the qualifying over here.